kingbootoshi/feather/TO-DO.md

 TO DO:
+- add chainRunning (option for agent to run again on it's own, chaining tool calls together)
 - add unit tests in a single file to ensure everything works
 - add talking to an agent in the chatbox gui if enabled